 Automated tracking systems enable you to detect suspicious activity, such as pricing discrepancies or unauthorized listings, and take action before these issues escalate.
 We offer a multi-channel ecommerce solution that is invaluable for streamlining your distribution and monitoring sellers across multiple platforms.

 With powerful tracking and reporting, we let you stay on top of your product listings, reduce the risk of unauthorized resellers, and control your distribution network.
-These technologies can be integrated into your brand protection strategy, placed at the front of your defense for your brand's reputation, and avoid future problems regarding unauthorized sellers.
+These technologies can be integrated into your brand protection strategy, placed at the front of your defense for your brand's reputation, and help avoid future problems regarding unauthorized sellers.

 Book a free consultation with us to see how we can help you automate marketplace management and protect your brand across global ecommerce channels.